 WHAT WE DO

-The Chief Information Security and Privacy Officer (CISPO) provides the leadership and vision to create, implement and manage the strategic direction for WVU’s information security and privacy programs.
-The CISPO will work closely with other units in ITS, non-central IT units, industry experts, law enforcement agencies and peers at other institutions to ensure WVU is using best practices.
-Responsibilities include:
+The Chief Information Security Officer (CISO) provides the leadership and vision to create, implement and manage the strategic direction for Information Security Services.
+The CISO will work closely with other units in ITS, non-central IT units, industry experts, law enforcement agencies and peers at other institutions to ensure WVU is using best practices.